Cookie session duration is one of the most essential elements to consider if you’re a merchant looking to launch an affiliate marketing program.

 • Offers incentives for affiliates to be more creative in creating promotional campaigns that get potential buyers interested in your products or services over time.

-• Can reduce the ability of affiliates to quickly deliver high-performing campaigns due to the time it takes to generate sales through long-term efforts.
+• This can reduce affiliates’ ability to quickly deliver high-performing campaigns due to the time it takes to generate sales through long-term efforts.

 • This can create confusion for customers who may find themselves buying from multiple affiliates within the same cookie duration, resulting in fewer commissions for any single affiliate.